smrg-lm/sc3/docs/source/intro/server.rst

 -------------------------------

 Default server options can be made persistent by using a startup file located at ``Platform.config_dir``.
-The place to create that file can is returned by the following expression:
+The place to create that file is returned by the following expression:

 ::